PACO-CPU/minimal-mistakes/_docs/004 - results.md

 ### Example: Accelerate Gamma Correction with Lookup Table

 Our other example application, Gamma correction, was accelerated by a more modest 38%.
-(Details) **TODO insert link to Gamma eval**
+For more details, check the [Gamma Evaluation](/paco-cpu/docs/eval-gamma/) page.*